Anyonic exchange in the time domain is tied to Luttinger type scaling: Wiener-Hopf method

 with

-The next step consists in the multiplicative factorization of the kernel, $K(x)=K_{+}(x)K_{-}(x)$, followed by dividing Eq.~(\ref{W-H}) by $K_{-}(x)$.
-We then perform an additive decomposition of the inhomogeneous term, $H(x)/K_{-}(x)=R_{+}(x)+R_{-}(x)$.
-Using Liouville’s theorem, we obtain
+The next formal step consists into a multiplicative factorization of the kernel, $K(\zeta)=K_{+}(\zeta)K_{-}(\zeta)$, followed by dividing Eq.~(\ref{W-H}) by $K_{-}(\zeta)$.
+We then perform an additive decomposition of the inhomogeneous term, $L(\zeta)/K_{-}(\zeta)=R_{+}(\zeta)+R_{-}(\zeta)$, which is carried out explicitly below.
+Using Liouville’s theorem \cite{noble1958wiener}, one obtains

-where $E(x)$ is an entire analytic function.
-If $E(x)$ remains bounded at infinity, Liouville’s theorem implies that it must be constant.
-Moreover, if $E(x\to\infty)\to 0$, then $E(x)=0$ for all $x$.
-As it is shown in (\ref{app:asymptotics}), this is indeed the case.
+where $E(\zeta)$ is an entire analytic function.
+If $E(\zeta)$ remains bounded at infinity, Liouville’s theorem implies that it must be constant.
+Moreover, if $E(\zeta\to\infty)\to 0$, then $E(\zeta)=0$ for all $\zeta$.
+This is indeed the case, as shown in Appendix~\ref{app:asymptotics}.
 Consequently, the general W-H solution reads

-To proceed, we express the kernel in terms of Gamma functions, allowing an explicit factorization:
+To proceed, we express the kernel $K_{\pm}(\zeta)$ in terms of Gamma functions, allowing an explicit factorization:

-with the asymptotic behavior $|K_{\pm}(x)|\sim x^{\pm(1-2\theta/\pi)}$. \\ We now turn to the inhomogeneous part of the equation, defined as
+with the asymptotic behavior $|K_{\pm}(\zeta)|\sim \zeta^{\pm(1-2\bar{\theta}/\pi)}$. \\ We now turn to the inhomogeneous part of the equation, defined as